leoferres/leoferres.github.io/nlp.md

 [miniconda](http://conda.pydata.org/miniconda.html).

-Once this is installed, the following command will install all required packages in your Python environment: `$ conda install numpy scipy matplotlib scikit-learn ipython-notebook seaborn`.
+Once this is installed, the following command will install all required packages in your Python environment:

+`$ conda install numpy scipy matplotlib scikit-learn ipython-notebook seaborn`

 Alternatively, you can download and install the (very large) Anaconda software distribution, found at https://store.continuum.io/.